Hope Chess Meaning: Adviser & Replay Lab

 - Intuition vs Calculation

-Combine calculation with a Safety Scan + Candidate Moves habit and your blunders drop fast.
+Combine calculation with a Safety Scan and Candidate Moves habit to reduce blunders quickly.

-Many blunders are not “tactics you missed”.
-They’re opponent moves you never considered.
-These pages tighten your safety net.
+Many blunders are not deep tactical failures.
+They are opponent moves you never considered.

 - Why Chess Blunders Happen